← Back to All Dogs

 • Identifiable two-breed mixes — physical traits clearly indicate two parent breeds.
 Examples: Borador (Border Collie + Lab), Labsky (Husky + Lab), Pitador (Pit Bull + Lab).

-• Multi-generational mutts and international intake mixes — ancestry from three or more breeds, often unknown.
-The most common Victoria rescue category includes both BC-Interior and Vancouver Island branch transfers labelled “Shepherd mix” or “mixed breed” and Dog Bless's international intake (often labelled with a regional best-guess).
-DNA testing reveals 4 to 7 breeds in the typical mutt, often with surprising sighthound or primitive village-dog ancestry in the international intake group.
+• Multi-generational mutts and US shelter intake mixes — ancestry from three or more breeds, often unknown.
+The most common Victoria rescue category includes both BC-Interior and Vancouver Island branch transfers labelled “Shepherd mix” or “mixed breed” and Dog Bless's US shelter intake (often labelled with a best-guess).
+DNA testing reveals 4 to 7 breeds in the typical mutt, often with surprising results in the US shelter intake group.

 All three categories thrive in family homes.
-The differences are mostly in predictability of size and temperament — designer mixes are most predictable; multi-generational mutts and international intake mixes are the most surprising (and often the most rewarding).
+The differences are mostly in predictability of size and temperament — designer mixes are most predictable; multi-generational mutts and US shelter intake mixes are the most surprising (and often the most rewarding).

 Are Mixed Breed Dogs Healthier Than Purebreds?